Federal Communications Commission: White spaces

 "White spaces" are radio frequencies that went unused after the federally mandated transformation of analog TV signals to digital.
 On October 15, 2008, FCC Chairman Kevin Martin announced his support for the unlicensed use of white spaces.
 Martin said he was "hoping to take advantage of utilizing these airwaves for broadband services to allow for unlicensed technologies and new innovations in that space."

 Google, Microsoft and other companies are vying for the use of this white-space to support innovation in Wi-Fi technology.
 Broadcasters and wireless microphone manufacturers fear that the use of white space would "disrupt their broadcasts and the signals used in sports events and concerts."
 Cell phone providers such as T-Mobile US have mounted pressure on the FCC to instead offer up the white space for sale to boost competition and market leverage.

 On November 4, 2008, the FCC commissioners unanimously agreed to open up unused broadcast TV spectrum for unlicensed use.

 Amateur radio

 Amateur radio operators in the United States must be licensed by the FCC before transmitting.
 While the FCC maintains control of the written testing standards, it no longer administers the exams, having delegated that function to private volunteer organizations.
-No amateur license class requires examination in Morse code; neither the FCC nor the volunteer organizations test code skills for amateur licenses (commercial license examiners do test code skills for the Radiotelegraph Operator license).
+No amateur license class requires examination in Morse code; neither the FCC nor the volunteer organizations test code skills for amateur licenses.